Lightning-AI/pytorch-lightning/docs/source/advanced/ipu.rst

 IPUs operate in a different way to conventional accelerators such as CPU/GPUs.
 IPUs do not require large batch sizes for maximum parallelization, can provide optimizations across the compiled graph and rely on model parallelism to fully utilize cores for larger models.

 IPUs are also found within IPU pods, a collection of IPU enabled machines for larger workloads.
+See the `IPU Architecture <https://www.graphcore.ai/products/ipu>`__ for more information.

 How to access IPUs
 ------------------